Kierstin is a freelance writer living in Northern Michigan with her two daughters and a calico named Meredith.

-It's the first of the month and that big fat paycheck is quickly disappearing to utility bills, rent, a mortgage, that car loan, health insurance—your pulse is gaining speed, your breaths coming quicker.
+It's the first of the month and that big fat paycheck is quickly disappearing to utility bills, rent, health insurance.
 Once again, there's just enough (maybe) to eek by until that next paycheck, so long as you vow to survive off pasta and tap water while you daydream of crusty bread loaves and filled wine glasses.
 We've all been there and even if you haven't, who couldn't use a little extra cash to start off each month?
 Whether you're a stay at home mom looking to subsidize your partner's income, a single person interested in making new friends through shared passions, or hoping to make direct sales into a full-time job, here's a list of direct sales companies in the United States and Canada that allow their consultants to celebrate the wonders of food and wine while making extra money.

 The Company: Thrive Life, a health-minded business with a goal to get clean food on the table quickly.

 What They Sell: This isn't your typical food-delivery company.
 The fresh foods Thrive Life delivers are actually freeze dried or dehydrated so that they don't expire and they don't have to be frozen or refrigerated during or after delivery.
 Besides pre-chopped and prepared veggies like onions, potatoes and corn, Thrive Life also offers meal plans that include ingredients to make simple and nutritious weeknight meals.
 They also sell beverages and seasonings.